Table of Contents

 God is called different names in the Bible.
 These names show a glimpse of the characteristics He possesses.
 One of the names God is known for is Jehovah-Rapha or Yahweh-Rapha.
 This name means “God who heals.”

-God is not only the Great Physician who heals illnesses and diseases among His people.
-He also redeems and restores people’s souls.
+God is not only the Great Physician who performs physical healing of illnesses and diseases among His people.
+He also redeems and restores people’s souls through spiritual healing.
 He comforts them from mental anguish, anxiety, despair, and fear as He is our wonderful counselor.
 Through the blood of Jesus, God’s people are ultimately saved from spiritual deadness and brought to everlasting life.

 Healing was part of the ministry of Jesus

 Throughout His earthly ministry, Jesus delivered the sick, healed the hurting, and even raised the dead.
-The gospels account for many instances where Jesus healed people individually and in large numbers.
+The gospels account for many instances where Jesus Christ healed people individually and in large numbers.
 The people during His time followed Jesus because of His preaching and the many miracles He performed.
 These healing stories in the Bible, specifically in the gospels, also revealed miracles performed by Jesus that only the Messiah can perform.
 These miracles include raising an individual from the dead.

 Part of God’s love and compassion for His people

 God’s love for His people is manifested in many ways.
 One of the ways God shows His love for His people is through healing and delivering them from sickness and pain.
 From Genesis to Acts and up until today, we are witnesses of God’s might and love as He extends His healing hands on His people.
 The greatest act of love of God is, of course, giving His Son to die for our sins.
-By the blood of Jesus, we are healed from the greatest affliction of our soul.
+We are healed from the greatest affliction of our souls by the blood of Jesus.